What is CAPI (Conversion API)?

 Data Quality Checklist

-- Unique order IDs — Prevents duplicate conversions
+- Unique order IDs — Always include

-- Correct timestamps — Include timezone (e.g.,
+- Correct timestamps — Always include timezone offset (e.g.

-Combine with Tag Gateway
+Layer CAPI with Tag Gateway

 | Layer | What It Does | Coverage |